-Free E-Book for 48 Hours: Intrinsic Motivation at Work
+EXPIRED - Free E-Book for 48 Hours: Pharmacy on a Bicycle

-For our October 2nd, 2014 issue, we offer the related "Intrinsic Motivation at Work" by Kenneth W. Thomas.
-The book became available starting at 3:30 am PST on Thursday 10-02-14, and expireson Saturday morning 10-04-14.
+For our October 16th, 2014 issue, we offered the related "Pharmacy on a Bicycle" by Eric G. Bing and Marc J. Epstein.
+The book became available starting at 3:30 am PST on Thursday 10-16-14, and expired on Saturday morning 10-18-14.
 The free e-book is for your personal use and not for resale or distribution (usage rights below).

 About the Book